ThanosVaz/Public-API-Coding-Challenge/README.md

-# Public-API-Coding-Challenge
-Consumes data from a public API, Performs some manipulation on the data, Outputs results

-The Challenge
+# Public API Coding Challenge

 Write a simple app that will do the following:
  Consume data from a public facing API
  Perform some manipulation or interrogation on the data from the API